AhmedHegazy121/Portfolio/README.md

 **Insights**
 -Orders are ranked based on their sales from highest to lowest.

--A unique rank is assigned to each order.
+- A unique rank is assigned to each order.

--Ties are allowed, so orders with identical sales receive the same rank.
+- Ties are allowed, so orders with identical sales receive the same rank.

--Ranks are assigned with no gaps in the case of ties.
+- Ranks are assigned with no gaps in the case of ties.

--Analyze top performers to guide targeted marketing efforts.
+- Analyze top performers to guide targeted marketing efforts.

--Identify the highest sales for each product to focus on the best-selling products.
+- Identify the highest sales for each product to focus on the best-selling products.

--Identify underperformers to help manage risks and optimize strategies.
+- Identify underperformers to help manage risks and optimize strategies.

--Find the two customers with the lowest total sales to identify potential churn risks.
+- Find the two customers with the lowest total sales to identify potential churn risks.

--Assign new IDs to the rows in the orders archive table.
+- Assign new IDs to the rows in the orders archive table.

--This helps uniquely identify rows in the archive.
+- This helps uniquely identify rows in the archive.

--Identify and remove duplicate rows in the Orders Archive.
+- Identify and remove duplicate rows in the Orders Archive.

--Retain only the first occurrence of each unique row
+- Retain only the first occurrence of each unique row